 When the infamous "Daddy Divorce" happened in 2020 (with Sofia departing amid contract disputes), Alex showcased another Type 7 superpower: adaptability.
 Rather than crumbling, she pivoted, taking full creative control and evolving the show beyond its initial formula.

-Today’s “Call Her Daddy” features intimate conversations with celebrities like Miley Cyrus, Hailey Bieber, and even Vice President Kamala Harris.
-Rolling Stone even dubbed Alex “Gen-Z’s Barbara Walters” – a testament to her growth from shock jock to skilled interviewer.
+Today's "Call Her Daddy" features intimate conversations with celebrities like Miley Cyrus, Hailey Bieber, and even Vice President Kamala Harris.
+Rolling Stone dubbed Alex "Gen-Z's Barbara Walters" – a testament to her growth from shock jock to skilled interviewer.

 This evolution parallels the Type 7's growth journey – from seeking surface-level excitement to developing deeper substance without losing that essential spark.

-Building The Unwell Empire
+Building The Unwell Empire: 2024-2025 Expansion

 This constant expansion into new territories is classic Type 7 behavior – always seeking the next horizon, building a life full of variety and stimulation.
+Her company now employs nearly 100 staff across its various divisions.

 Behind the Scenes: The Inner World of Alex Cooper